osamfrimpong/alx-backend-javascript/0x01-ES6_promise/README.md

-## Solutions to tasks on 0x01.
+## Solutions to tasks for 0x01.
 ES6 Promises